 The field survey also revealed some of the reasons responsible for congestion on Akure roads to include non-availability of effective mass transit transport services in the town.
 The implication of this situation is visibly seen by the dominance of the transport system by para transit modes and cars.
 More importantly the use of cars as taxis is the dominant public transport mode in the town.
 By implication only a maximum of 5 passengers could be carried at a time, owing to the low passenger car unit of this mode of transport.
-Poor road conditions especially for the hind streets in the core 'force' much traffic on the main streets thus bringing up congestion on them while the hind streets remain under utilised Table 4.

-From above, it can be seen that there are about 2300 taxicabs and only 222 mini buses in operation in Akure Township.
+From Table 4, it can be seen that there are about 2,300 taxicabs and only 222 mini buses in operation in Akure Township.
 The taxis contribute to the congestion and pollution at peak hours in Akure transport system.